Skip to content

 Scenarios

-Whether ingested from real-life video and text data, or generated via synthetic methods, Edge enables users to manage and intuitively interact with scenario data no matter the source.
+Whether ingested from real-life video and text data, or generated via synthetic methods, conode enables users to manage and intuitively interact with scenario data no matter the source.
 From each scenario node, users can navigate to entity- and trajectory-level information for detailed performance analysis.

 drawing